balanced/balanced-docs/api/debits.rst

 .. cssclass:: method-section

-update a debit
+Update a Debit
 --------------

 Updates information about a debit

-.. container:: method-description
+.. cssclass:: dl-horizontal dl-params

   ``meta``
       *optional* **object**.
 Single level mapping from string keys to string values.